Ibrahim Kassas

 Ibrahim Kassas is a Tunisian politician and one of the 217 members of the Constituent Assembly of Tunisia.

 Biography

 Professional career

 Young, he left Tunisia to have a turn in Europe and found himself in Iraq where he found a job and met his wife.
 Later, he came back to his country where his life condition was hard.
 There, he worked as truck driver and afterwards became a driver of share taxis with the help of Kebili governor.

 Political career

-He had no knowledge of politics but learnt as he watched television.
-Thereafter, he engaged in the election of the constituent assembly and got elected.
-He does not hesitate to criticize the government, constituent assembly and the president of the Republic.
-He quickly became famous for his interventions broadcast on TV.
+He had little to no knowledge of politics but learnt as he watched television.
+Thereafter, he engaged in the election of the constituent assembly and got elected by his people.
+He does not hesitate to boldly criticize the government, constituent assembly and the president of the Republic.
+He quickly became famous for his interventions broadcast on the national TV station Al Wataniya 2.